I build AI operating models that move enterprises from ambition to governed production delivery.

 • Designed the AI COE framework, AI Landing Zone, and AI Agent Factory on the Microsoft stack.

-• Delivered enterprise AI solutions including contact-centre automation and governed knowledge assistants.
+• Delivered enterprise AI solutions including contact-centre automation and agentic knowledge assistants.

 • Works with account leadership and executives on proposals, SOWs, planning, and strategic client direction.